helenclx/leilukin-site/src/shrines/starwarskotor/articles/juhani-lesbian-evidence.md

 In conclusion, **Juhani is a canon lesbian character and has always been intended to be such**.

 I would also like to emphasise that **I DO NOT support any mods that make Juhani a romance option for male characters under any circumstances**, because such mods would be erasing the identity of the very first confirmed lesbian character in any Star Wars media.
 Not to mention, Juhani is the ONLY confirmed LGBTQ+ character in the entire KotOR series (Belaya from KotOR 1 and Luxa from KotOR 2 are heavily implied to be gay or bisexual, but their sexuality is never confirmed).
 Please respect LGBTQ+ representation and the identities of canon LGBTQ+ characters.
+You can read more about my stance on this matter in my other article: [Keep Juhani a Lesbian and Keep Juhani's Romance Exclusive to Female Characters](../keep-juhani-a-lesbian/).